Patriots run away with wins over Abbeville Christian - The Troy Messenger

 After scoring three and four runs in the first two innings, the Lady Patriots pulled away with a six-run third inning.

-The Patriots out hit the Generals 15-6.
+The Lady Patriots out hit the Generals 15-6.
 Emily Bryant went a perfect 3-3 at the plate and drove in two runs.
 Amity White, Morgan Bundy, Ally Rushing, Mikalah Griffin and Emily Dean each had two hits.
-Dean drove in a team-high 4 runs in the game.
+Dean drove in a team-high four runs in the game.
 The Patriots had six extra base hits in the game including one triple.

 Ally Rushing got the start for the Patriots.
 Rushing pitched all five innings and allowed one run on six hits.
 She struck out seven.